zilliztech/zdoc/docs/tutorials/metrics-and-alerts/metrics-alerts-reference.md

    <tr>
      <td>Slow Query Count<br/></td>
      <td>count/s</td>
      <td>The number of slow query operations, including all search and query requests.
-By default, all requests whose latency is 5 seconds are considered slow queries.<br/> This metric type is available only for <a href="./select-zilliz-cloud-service-plans#bring-your-own-cloud-byoc">BYOC</a> clusters or clusters of the <a href="/docs/select-zilliz-cloud-service-plans?_highlight=enterprise#enterprise-plan">Enterprise</a> edition.</td>
+By default, all requests whose latency is 5 seconds are considered slow queries.<br/> This metric type is available only for <a href="./select-zilliz-cloud-service-plans#bring-your-own-cloud-byoc">BYOC</a> clusters or clusters of the <a href="/docs/select-zilliz-cloud-service-plans?_highlight=enterprise#enterprise-plan">Enterprise</a> edition.
+For more information on cluster types, refer to <a href="./select-zilliz-cloud-service-plans">Select the Right Cluster Plan</a>.</td>
      <td>Identify problematic queries and tune performance by adjusting cluster configuration as necessary.<br/></td>
    </tr>
    <tr>